-The Oak and Orca DL program, Hands-On Home-Learning, offers ungraded elementary and inquiry-based high school programming and provides flexibility, honouring a variety of home learning approaches, while maintaining a core value of child-centered learning.
+The Oak and Orca DL program, Hands-On Home-Learning, offers ungraded elementary and inquiry-based high school programming and provides flexibility, honouring a variety of home learning approaches, while maintaining a core value of child-centred learning.
 Keeping the child's needs as paramount, the teacher and parent work together to provide opportunities and experiences allowing each child to make age-appropriate decisions and choices to make their learning personally relevant.
 Oak and Orca's role as a DL school is to support families with encouragement of each child's unique learning path and with awareness of each family's unique home-learning experience.

 At the high school level, students will take a fully active role in their education.
 Course-work is designed by planning experiences and inquiry projects.
 Working with a mentor, students plan their learning experiences to meet their objectives and learning goals.
 They plan projects based on interests and join in with community experiences where appropriate.
 Where ministry learning standards are not met by interest-based experiences, mentors help to design assignments to complete courses and meet learning goals.